 Rehabbing a house for sale purposes is an entirely different ball game than renovating a home for living purposes.
-Where you might have no problem dropping twenty grand to personalize a home how you like it, a prospective buyer may have different ideas on where the money should go.
-In cases like these, fixing up the house so it looks and works in an acceptable manner is key, and making sure you get your money back and/or profit from the sale is the ultimate goal.
+Where you might have no problem dropping twenty grand to personalize a home how you like it, a prospective home buyer may have different ideas on where the money should go.
+In cases like these, fixing up the house for sale so it looks and works in an acceptable manner is key, and making sure you get your money back and/or profit from the sale is the ultimate goal.

 6 tips that will go a long way in your for-sale renovations journey: